February 29, 2016

 Google has always focused on the quality of the content.
 Phantom II also focused on site quality.
 Situations which were pointed out as problematic included, lack of original content, low-quality affiliate content, an overload of ad content like pop-up ads, overlay ads hiding the main text, auto-play videos, and automatically generated content.
 All these low-quality activities result in poor user experience.
 Phantom II is digging out all those sites that do not fit Google’s assessment of ‘quality signals’ and are frustrating users.

 Google has stated that Phantom II is a page-level algorithm.
 This means that it should penalize individual pages with low-quality content rather than the entire domain.
-But the business owners who experienced major setbacks after Phantom II,
+But the business owners who experienced major setbacks after Phantom II, analysed that their entire sites were being taken down, instead of the offending pages.
+These sites experienced sudden traffic loss, a drop in conversions, and disappeared from Google SERPs.

 Which sites were benefitted?